Has the Iberian Peninsula sparked your interest? Hundreds of expats are discovering relocation to Spain; learn why in our complete guide!

 Spain has tax treaties with numerous countries to avoid double taxation on income earned in both Spain and your home country.
 These treaties may provide exemptions or reduced tax rates on certain types of income, such as dividends, interest, and capital gains.

 We understand that taxes can involve a lot of legal and financial jargon that not everyone is familiar with.
-For that reason, Viv Europe provides comprehensive accounting services that will help you navigate the tax process in Spain.
+For that reason, Viv Europe provides comprehensive accounting services and a tax advisor who will help you navigate the tax process in Spain.

 Is relocating to Spain right for you?
 Assessing your decision